Design a kitchen in contemporary style with AI

 Contemporary vs. Scandinavian

-Pick Scandinavian instead if the feeling you want is closer to “light, calm, hospitality-grade warmth” than “polished, current, broadly impressive.”
-Both styles protect your existing walls, windows, and layout — only furniture, finishes, and decor change in the render, so you can try both without committing.
+Pick Scandinavian instead if the feeling you want is closer to “light, calm, and welcoming” than “polished, layered, and current.”
+Compare both generated directions with the original walls, windows, and layout; furniture, finishes, decor, and room details can change in the render.

 What is a contemporary kitchen?

-A contemporary kitchen uses slab-front cabinetry, book-matched veined stone counters, a waterfall island with a fluted or sculptural base, brass or mixed-metal hardware, and sculptural statement pendants to create a top-of-market look.
+A contemporary kitchen can use slab-front cabinetry, book-matched veined stone counters, a waterfall island with a fluted or sculptural base, brass or mixed-metal hardware, and sculptural statement pendants to create a layered current look.

 Contemporary vs modern kitchen — what's the difference?